Kristine Carlson

-Kristine Carlson (born July 5, 1963, Portland, Oregon) is an American author living in California.
-A graduate of Pepperdine University, she is known as co-author with her husband, the late Richard Carlson of the Don’t Sweat the Small Stuff…and it’s all Small Stuff series, and author of Don’t Sweat the Small Stuff in Love and Don’t Sweat the Small Stuff for Women.
-She served on the Board of Directors and the Global Leadership Council for Challenge Day.
+Kristine Carlson (born July 5, 1963) is an American author.
+She co-wrote several titles in the Don't Sweat the Small Stuff series with her husband, the self-help author Richard Carlson, and wrote Don't Sweat the Small Stuff in Love and Don't Sweat the Small Stuff for Women.
+She has served on the board of directors and the Global Leadership Council of Challenge Day.